ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 * It is immediately clear that one feature dominates the rest, victim age.
 Probing the data, we find that the relationship is a positive one.
 That is, **a gun murder is more likely to be solved the older the victim is**.
 * Aside from this feature, the other top features seem to be on the same scale.
 Note also that victim age is the only continuous (non-binary) feature in this list.
 We see that the exact type of gun used, here a handgun, gives us extra information in predicting the fate of the murder.
 This is likely because, as evidenced by the data, **murders committed with handguns are more likely to be solved, but the root cause behind this is likely due to deeper factors about which killers use handguns**.
 * Interestingly, we see that the next two features are whether the victim is Black or White, respectively.
 We already have seen evidence of why these are potentially useful features.
-That is, as we saw with Massachusetts, **the solve rate for Blacks tends to be lower or sometimes much lower than that of Whites** (nationally and over all time **74% of gun murders were solved for White victims and 64% of gun murders were solved for Black Victims**).
+That is, as we saw with Massachusetts, **the solve rate for Blacks tends to be lower or sometimes much lower than that of Whites** (nationally and over all time **74% of gun murders were solved for White victims and 64% of gun murders were solved for Black victims**).
 This information implies that it helps to have the victim age when predicting the status of the murder.
-* We haven't talked much about victim sex, but to quickly note: **82% of gun murders where the victim was female are solved while the statistic for gun murders with male victim is 66% solved**.
+* We haven't talked much about victim sex, but to quickly note: **82% of gun murders where the victim was female are solved while the statistic for gun murders with a male victim is 66% solved**.
 Note also that in **84% of all gun murders the victim was male and only in 16% was the victim female**.
 * Lastly, looking at the final few features, we see that the month being **December gives us the most information out of all other months** in determining whether the gun murder will be solved.
 This is in line with our previous observation that December is the month with the fewest solved gun murders in percentage terms.
 If we know the crime happened in December, we can more accurately say that it will not be solved.

 Ok cool!
-But, we didn't see any features relating to geography, state or county, on that list.
+But, **we didn't see any features relating to geography, state or county, on that list**.
 Where are they?
-It turns out they appear lower on the list, but we can still glean useful information if we extract only state feature importances and rank them from highest to lowest and do the same for county feature importances.
+It turns out they **appear lower on the list**, but we can still glean useful information if we extract only state feature importances and rank them from highest to lowest and do the same for county feature importances.
 Let's turn to the state ones first.

 Note that the **length of the bars are proportional to the relative importance of that state feature**.